College Costs after Divorce

 Another way to make the arrangement smoother for everyone involved is to require full cooperation between both parties when it comes to financial aid forms by specifying this in the divorce decree.
 This will require both parents to provide their financial information in a timely manner to ensure the student will meet all necessary FAFSA deadlines and begin college without any delays.

 Additionally, specify in the decree any agreed-upon caps regarding expenses.
 Placing well-defined limits on college costs in the decree can help lighten the financial burden for both parties, and may even reduce potential conflict that can arise from disagreements about who should pay for what.
 There is a lot of ground to cover if you want to make sure college costs for your non-minor child remain a priority after your divorce, but working alongside a competent Kane County divorce lawyer can equip you with the resources and guidance you need to get the job done.
-Call Shaw Family Law, P.C today at 630-584-5550 for a personal consultation.
+Call Shaw Sanders, P.C., P.C today at 630-584-5550 for a personal consultation.